Extremes in High Dimensions: Methods and Scalable Algorithms: Introduction

-In this paper, we approach data from the \hr model or its domain of attraction very differently.
-We first disentangle the model parameters by generalizing the \hr densities.
+This paper approaches data from the \hr model or its domain of attraction very differently.
+We first disentangle the model parameters, which resemble the mean and the precision matrix of a log-Gaussian density, by generalizing the \hr densities.
 We then introduce parameter estimators that are motivated by score matching~\citep{Hyvarinen2005} and recent extensions of it~\citep{Liu2019,Yu2020}.
+The main feature of score matching is that it involves the derivatives of log-densities rather than the densities themselves, which circumvents the time-consuming, if not impossible, calculation of normalization constants.
+Using this, we can formulate our estimators as minimizers of objective functions that are convex and benign more generally.
+Thus, while known approaches to multivariate extremes are not scalable (in fact, accurate computations might not even be ensured in low dimensions), our estimators are amenable to highly efficient algorithms from convex optimization.

-The comparably simple form of our estimators facilitates the development of statistical theory and the inclusion of prior terms that induce sparsity or other structures in the parameter space.
-Moreover, the estimators' formulations as minimizers of a straightforward optimization problem makes for very efficient computations.
-In brief, we establish a sound, flexible, and decidely scalable framework for multivariate extremes.
+The comparably simple form of our estimators also facilitates the development of statistical theory and regularization by including prior terms that induce sparsity or other structures in the parameter space.
+In other words, our framework can also leverage the strengths of high-dimensional statistics.